Chas' Crazy Creations

 3. Dish Soap – Fill a spray bottle full of water and add 1 Tbsp of dish soap.

-I add a gallon jug of vinegar to a weed sprayer.
+To tackle weeds in larger areas I add a gallon jug of vinegar to a weed sprayer.
 I also add 1/2 cup salt & 1/2 cup dish detergent to it.
 This helps kill those nasty weeds.
 Vinegar breaks down the plant, salt dehydrates, and the soap makes it stick to the plant.

-You might notice your grass turning a little brown and dying a little but what’s important it is will kill the weeds and allow the grass to grow back and be healthy.
+You might notice your grass turning a little brown and dying a little but what’s important is will kill the weeds and allow the grass to grow back and be healthy.

 See my new Landroid Mower charging in the background?
 It charges super fast and is ready to use in no time.